AlphaGameDeveloper/AlphaGame.dev/_posts/2023-02-13-the-nintendo-switch-a-console-that-s-lacking-in-the-browser-department.md

 title: "The Nintendo Switch: A Console That's Lacking in the Browser Department"
 ---
 <!-- wp:paragraph -->
 <p>Ah, the Nintendo Switch, a beloved console that's perfect for gaming on the go, right?
 Well, not so fast!
-While the Switch has a lot of great features, there's one major aspect that it's lacking: an internet browser.
-That's right, you read it correctly, the Nintendo Switch doesn't have a built-in internet browser, which is pretty crazy when you think about it.</p>
+While the Switch has a lot of great features, there's one major aspect that it's lacking: an internet browser. <!--more-->That's right, you read it correctly, the Nintendo Switch doesn't have a built-in internet browser, which is pretty crazy when you think about it.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->